 Programs that receive funding in this priority area work to strengthen families, empower parents, reduce stress, and prevent child abuse and neglect.
 Programs and services in this priority include:

-The CHILD Project: Road to Resilience
+Welcome Baby: Road to Resilience

 ABC Home Visiting